greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 To make them into a coherent system, conventional way is to hang them all on a NOC.
 Network on a chip.

 At Virata, years ago, we created ring based NOC, that didn't have masters and slaves and was passing messages at pretty high speed between all members.
-Instead of Masters and Slaves, all members of the system were sitting in a few circles, passing messages around, until it hit the addressee.
+Instead of Masters and Slaves, all members of the system were sitting in a few rings, passing messages around, until it hit the addressee.
 (More can be found in my gitHub)

 Sweet memories..., but nowadays all ingredients have AXI, AHB or APB interfaces (and couple more weirder ones).